Polish IBAN Generator

 Bank statement.
 On a paper or electronic statement, your account number appears in the 26-digit NRB format.
 Add "PL" to the front and you have your IBAN.

 Debit or credit card.
 Some banks print the IBAN on the back of your card.
-Not all banks do this, so check the app or a statement first.
+Not all do, so check the app or a statement first.

 IBAN generator.
 If you only have the sort code and client number (for example, from separate fields on a statement), use the generator above.

-If you do not have access to online banking, call your bank's customer service line or visit a branch with a valid ID.
+If you don't have access to online banking, call your bank's customer service line or visit a branch with a valid ID.

 IBAN vs Account Number

-The difference between IBAN and account number comes down to two characters.
+The difference comes down to two characters.
 In Poland, your domestic account number (NRB) has 26 digits.
-Your IBAN is that same 26-digit number with "PL" added at the start [1].
-The two check digits in positions 3–4 are recalculated for the international format, but the remaining 24 digits match your NRB exactly.
+Your IBAN is that same 26-digit number with "PL" added at the start[1].
+The check digits in positions 3–4 are recalculated for the international format, but the remaining 24 digits match your NRB exactly.

-If someone asks for your Poland IBAN code, give them all 28 characters starting with PL.
+If someone asks for your "IBAN," give them all 28 characters starting with PL.
 If they ask for your "account number," the 26-digit NRB is usually what they mean.

 How to Send Money to Poland

-To wire money to Poland in a non-euro currency (USD, GBP, or others), most banks require both IBAN and SWIFT/BIC.
-Ask the recipient for their bank's SWIFT code, or look up the Poland SWIFT code using our IBAN Bank Identifier tool.
+For non-euro transfers (USD, GBP, or others), most banks require both IBAN and SWIFT/BIC.
+Ask the recipient for their bank's SWIFT code, or look it up using our IBAN Bank Identifier.

 Here is what you need for a wire transfer to Poland: